nodemcu/nodemcu-firmware/docs/en/modules/cjson.md

 ## cjson.decode()

 Decode a JSON string to a Lua table.
+For details see the [documentation of the original Lua library](http://kyne.com.au/~mark/software/lua-cjson-manual.html#_decode).

 ####Syntax
 `cjson.decode(str)`